By Anahad Madhav Mohapatra Sep. 13, 2017

 To cry is to fall from a position of power that patriarchy bestows on men.
 My teardrops, then, have probably taken my masculinity score below freezing point.

-Acouple of months ago, I was pulled into a theatre under peer pressure to watch a screening of Manchester By The Sea.
+Acouple of months ago, I was pulled into a theatre to watch a screening of Super Deluxe.
 Like most Delhi boys, I think of myself as the impermeable and opaque reincarnation of the late ’90s phenomenon in play-acting wrestling called Stone Cold Steve Austin.
 Now, could a film break a facade so strong?
 Well, by the end of the film, I found myself nestled comfortably in the bucket seat, tub of popcorn filled with buttery-salty tears.
 I wept so loudly that I committed the cardinal sin of drawing a stranger’s attention.

 Instead, this brawny gentleman saw in me everything that he despised about the world: A wimp, an emotional raccoon out to destroy his comfortable worldview of masculinity.
 He almost took a picture of me trying to fathom how much can possibly go wrong with a “man”.
 I, for one, didn’t mind the hysterics, not out of a false sense of bravado, but because the lights were off and I could zip past him before they were on again.